Restrictive Covenants & Non-Compete Agreements

 Nonetheless, the executive order demonstrates the administration’s adherence to a growing school of economic thought that urges more aggressive government action to break up monopolies and inject increased competition into the economy.
 Noncompete agreements in healthcare have recently been in the federal government’s crosshairs.
 For example, in January 2021, a federal grand jury charged UnitedHealth Group-owned Surgical Care Affiliates and its related entities with conspiring with other healthcare companies to suppress competition between them for the services of senior-level employees.
 The full executive order can be viewed here.

 Once this executive order was issued, employers and employees wondered whether their noncompete agreements were illegal as a result of the president’s order.
-The short answer at the time was no. But until actual proposed rules were presented, there was no way to know how far the push to limit the use of noncompete agreements would go.
+The short answer was (and still is, as of this writing) no. But until actual proposed rules were presented, there was no way to know how far the push to limit the use of noncompete agreements would go.

 FTC Issues Proposed & Final Rules Banning Certain Noncompetes